-Ahead of COP27, IMPALA is calling on all interested members to join the #WeMeasureTogether campaign and use the calculator to produce carbon reports.
+IMPALA is calls on all interested members to join the #WeMeasureTogether campaign and use the calculator to produce carbon reports.
 This will allow IMPALA to create an overview of the sector and develop a carbon baseline.
 From this understanding it will be possible to develop more targeted pathways for action that will benefit the whole independent music sector.
 IMPALA also calls on the EU and national governments to provide support for sector programmes that provide transition pathways.
-IMPALA also points to the need to put culture at the heart of development policies.
+IMPALA points to the need to put culture at the heart of development policies.
 Besides making up about 4% of the European Union’s GDP and providing about 7.6m jobs in Europe, culture and music can act as catalysts for a just and sustainable transition of the society as a whole due to their unique ability to reach wide audiences.
 The value of culture should be reflected in all high-level initiatives, including future COP summits, for example by incorporating a theme day for culture and investigating how culture can be perceived as part of the solution.

 Ahead of COP 26, IMPALA called on the EU and governments to “Step up, promote solidarity and support sectors leading the way”.
 During the week of Earth Day 2021, IMPALA released a special 20MinutesWith podcast on April 22nd with Horst Weidenmüller and Alison Tickell on IMPALA’s recent announcement, including its carbon targets, climate charter and more.
-IMPALA also published guidance for members on April 23rd, with practical and effective solutions for members to make their businesses more sustainable.
+IMPALA also published guidance for members on April 23rd, with practical and effective solutions for members to make their businesses more sustainable

 Are you a member of IMPALA?
 Sign up for free and start tracking your footprint today and join over 100 users who are already tracking their impact.